silphid/yey/README.md

 For more details on those images, see that project's [documentation](https://github.com/silphid/yey-images).

+# Configuration

+Yey launch configurations are defined in one or multiple `.yeyrc.yaml` RC files that specify the parameters to pass to Docker.

-# Contexts
+## Contexts

-A yey context is a set of configs (image name, env vars, volume bindings, etc) for launching a docker container.
-You can define multiple contexts.
+A "context" is a set of launch configuration properties (ie: image name, env vars, volume bindings, etc) for launching a docker container, such as:

-Here's an example context:

 ```yaml
 image: alpine